rix1/master-report/1_Introduction.md

 	[/] Describe the practical problem
 	[-] significance of the problem

-For this research project we wanted to investigate how feasible it is to introduce todays wireless low-energy technology in a medical environment.
+For this research project we wanted to investigate how feasible it is to introduce todays commercial wireless low-energy technology in a medical environment.
 What are the shortcomings?
 Where are the barriers?
 What are the requirements?
 Utilising this technology could lower the barrier of practicing modern medicine.

-The motivation for this thesis started last year when I was involved in a start up woking with proximity technology for the consumer market [1][cosytech].
-Having a background as a medical orderly and experience with software development for health care [1][bachelor_thesis] I wanted to investigate the possibilities and shortcomings of utilising wireless, low-power technology in a hospital setting.
+The motivation for this thesis started last year when I was involved in a start up working with proximity technology for the consumer market [1][cosytech].
+Having a background as a medical orderly and experience with software development for health care [1][bachelor_thesis] I wanted to investigate the possibilities and shortcomings of utilising wireless, low-power technology as a medium for new sensory equipment in a hospital setting.

-The main focus for this research project will be the development of an artefact that will solve the practical problem of ambulatory patient monitoring.
+The main focus for this research project was the development of an artefact that solved the practical problem of ambulatory patient monitoring.
+As I will discuss further in section 3, this is a

 ## Existing research